Mohammad Javad Zarif: Personal life

-Zarif is married and has a daughter who is an interior decorator and a son who is a marketing consultant, both of whom were born in the United States.
-He met his wife in summer 1979 through his sister.
-They married in Iran but moved to New York within several weeks in the midst of the Iranian revolution.
-In addition to his native Persian, he is also fluent in English.
+Zarif has been married to Maryam Imanieh since 1979.
+The couple have a daughter, Mahsa, an interior decorator, and a son, Mahdi, a marketing consultant; both were born in the United States.

+In addition to his native Persian, Zarif is also fluent in English.

 Public image

-Zarif gained domestic popularity in Iran.
-His "Never threaten an Iranian!" remark, during the heated nuclear negotiations, gained attention from global news agencies.
+Zarif has gained some domestic popularity in Iran.
+His "Never threaten an Iranian!" remark, during the heated nuclear negotiations, attracted attention from global news agencies.
 According to a poll conducted by Information and Public Opinion Solutions LLC (iPOS) in March 2016, Zarif was the most popular political figure in Iran with 76% approval and 7% disapproval ratings.

-On 3 March 2025, Zarif, announced his resignation following a prolonged legal dispute concerning his appointment.
+On 3 March 2025, Zarif announced his resignation following a prolonged legal dispute concerning his appointment.
 In a detailed post on X, Zarif expressed that over the past six months, he and his family have faced severe insults, slanders, and threats, marking it as the most challenging period in his 40-year political career.
 Critics contended that his appointment violated the Constitution, citing that his children, born in the U.S., are natural-born American citizens.
 Zarif, who served as Foreign Minister for eight years and played a pivotal role in the 2015 nuclear deal, mentioned that the judiciary chief advised him to return to academia to alleviate pressure on the government.
-He hopes his departure will remove obstacles to the people's will and the government's success.